garrettgsb/responsive-design-and-sass/README.md

 # Plan B: Media Queries

+* Plan B is for when the limitations of your fluid design plan are exceeded
 * Plan B should usually be used in conjunction with (not instead of) Plan A.
 * A media query has a **media type** and a number of **media feature** expressions.
 * They can be combined with logical operators